x-yzt/mixtures/README.md

 Finally, some generic parts (like the about page or 404 templates) lie in project-wide directories.

+### Views

+This project uses a mix of function-based and class-based views.
+Function-based views are prefered for simplicity, but CBVs better suit certain scenarios (e.g. when inheritance is required).

+#### CBVs

+In addition to usual Django conventions, CBVs implement a `get_context` method returning a `SimpleNamespace` object.
+This allows dot notation to be used when setting up the context in the view code, and overriding of the `get_context` method when inherited classes need to append objects to view context.
+The `get`, `post` or `dispatch` methods are then responsible to call `vars()` on the `SimpleNamespace` object to pass an usual `dict` to the template renderer.

 ### About SASS

 Mixtures uses SASS for generating its stylesheets.
 Each app has its own